leonyuhanov/ESP-NOW-TX-RX/README.md

 Things I found deep in the rabbit hole:
 - Espressif docs state that the maximum payload per frame is 250 bytes, however i found that 200 bytes is the real maximum.
 Anything over 200 bytes will not send
 - Broadcasting does not work in the sense that you would expect it to.
 In the ESP32 branch of this code, you can add 1 peer with a mac adrress of FF:FF:FF:FF:FF:FF and any data sent to that peer SHOULD theoreticaly trasnmit to ALL devices on that chanel.
 This is not the case on the ESP8266.
-You can iether add a bunch of peers and cycle though them to send the same data OR set each peers MAC address to the be the same(NOT SURE IF THIS WILL WORK) VIA:
+You can iether add a bunch of peers and cycle though them to send the same data OR set each peers MAC address to the be the same VIA:

 ```
  extern "C"{